UKPLab/acl2023-argscichat/argscichat_allennlp/README.md

 The `context` field accepts the following inputs: `[query, article, history, facts]`.
 For instance, if you want to run the model with just the `query` as input, simply define `'context': ["query"]`.

-Alike [QASPER](https://github.com/allenai/qasper-led-baseline), you can train your model with direct facts selection supervision by enabling `use_evidence_scaffold`.
+Similarly to [QASPER](https://github.com/allenai/qasper-led-baseline), you can train your model with direct facts selection supervision by enabling `use_evidence_scaffold`.
 The code remains unchanged with the only exception that in QASPER there are multiple valid answers for a given query.